proycon/labirinto/README.md

 # Labirinto

 Labirinto is a *virtual laboratory portal*, it makes a collection of software browseable and searchable for the end-user.
-Labirinto presents the software's metadata in an intuitive way and allows the user to filter and perform a limited search.
+Labirinto presents the software's metadata following the [CodeMeta](https://codemeta.github.io) specification in an intuitive way and allows the user to filter and perform a limited search.
 The portal gives access to software if it offers web-based interfaces.

 This system is specifically geared towards research software, and for instance allows linking to relevant scientific publications for each tool.